Dave Cameron (ice hockey): International

 Cameron was an assistant coach for the Canada men's national under-18 ice hockey team for the 2003 U-18 Junior World Cup held in Slovenia, in which Canada finished fourth.
 Cameron returned as head coach of the team for the 2004 U-18 Junior World Cup (also held in Slovenia), leading Canada to the gold medal.

 Cameron was the head coach for Canada's men's national junior ice hockey team during the 2011 World Junior Ice Hockey Championships in Buffalo, New York, where the team earned the silver medal after losing 5–3 to Russia in the tournament finals.
-Cameron will be an assistant coach for Canada's men's national ice hockey team at the 2016 IIHF World Championship in Russia, with Bill Peters being the team's head coach.
+Cameron was an assistant coach for Canada's men's national ice hockey team at the 2016 IIHF World Championship in Russia, with Bill Peters being the team's head coach.

-On July 21, 2021 he was named the head coach for Team Canada for the 2022 World Junior Ice Hockey Championships, replacing André Tourigny.
+On July 21, 2021, he was named the head coach for Team Canada for the 2022 World Junior Ice Hockey Championships, replacing André Tourigny.

 Personal life

-Cameron was born in Charlottetown, Prince Edward Island, and grew up in Kinkora, Prince Edward Island.
+Cameron was born in Charlottetown, Prince Edward Island, and grew up in Albany, Prince Edward Island and Kinkora, Prince Edward Island.

 After his playing career was over, Cameron returned to university to finish his business degree.
 He went into business with the Bank of Nova Scotia before becoming a guidance counsellor.

-Cameron and his wife Kelly live in Okotoks.
+Cameron and his wife Kelly live in Nepean.
 He also has two boys, Connor and Ben.